realdlee/dwitter/README.md

   (see autolink)
 - [x] Optional: User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh)
-- [ ] Optional: User can open the twitter app offline and see last loaded tweets
-- [ ] Optional: User can tap a tweet to display a "detailed" view of that tweet
-- [ ] Optional: User can select "reply" from detail view to respond to a tweet
 - [x] Optional: Improve the user interface and theme
-- [ ] Optional: User can see embedded image media within the tweet detail view
-- [ ] Optional: User can watch embedded video within the tweet
-- [ ] Optional: Compose activity is replaced with a modal overlay
-- [ ] Optional: Use Parcelable instead of Serializable using the popular Parceler library.
 - [x] Optional: Apply the popular Butterknife annotation library to reduce view boilerplate.
 - [x] Optional: Leverage RecyclerView as a replacement for the ListView and